Lunar surface

 01 · Orbital

-A microsat-class satellite performing autonomous inspection and close-range navigation around a client spacecraft.
+Autonomous inspection and close-range navigation around client spacecraft.

 02 · Station